javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 ## A word about "document.write"

-There's one more, quite ancient method of adding something to a web-page: `document.write`.
+There's one more, very ancient method of adding something to a web-page: `document.write`.

 The syntax: